Melia88/student-workbook/src/reflections/wk3/quiz3.md

 **4.** What does the S stand for in the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
+The 'S' in SOLID stands for the single responsibility principle.
 ```
 **5.** What the difference between a `class` and an instance of a `class`?
 <!-- enter you answer in the space below -->